Code Analyzer Preferences

 Click to open a menu that enables you to select:

 Searches the list of Code Analyzer messages that display below the search field.
-For details, see Searching Messages in the Code Analyzer Preferences Dialog Box.
+For details, see Search for Messages in the Code Analyzer Preferences.

 Code Analyzer message settings